mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 } yield xa
 ```

 Then, we can define the last part of the tagless final approach: a program using the interpreter.
-For example, let's define a program that inserts the director of Jurassic Park into the database, and then retrieve it:
+For example, let's define a program that inserts the director of Jurassic Park into the database and then retrieve it:

 ```scala
 val program: IO[Unit] = for {